pingcap/ossinsight/CONTRIBUTING.md

 You can add a collection on OSS Insight website by submitting PRs.

-Here is a file template for a collection provides guidance on the information you need to include.
+The following is a file template for a collection that describes what you need to include.

 Please create a `.yml` file under [the collections file path]( https://github.com/pingcap/ossinsight/tree/main/etl/meta/collections).